mobilemindtec/nativescript-background-task/README.md

 ### Download to file

-if you set `checkPartialDownload: true` the plugin will test, using `HEAD` request, if server accepts (header Accept-Ranges: bytes).
+if you set `checkPartialDownload: true` the plugin will test, using `HEAD` request to know if server accepts (header Accept-Ranges: bytes).
 If server supports, the plugin make partial download of `partBytesSize` bytes (default is 2MB).
-Partial download enables resume download if some part of download already done.
+Partial download enable resume download if some part of download already done.
 The server can supports `HEAD` request to work.

 ```
 BackgroundTask.getFile({